-Turnkey's Convening of Nonprofit Thought Leader meetings are invitation-only gatherings of nonprofit executives.
-“Convenings” are held bimonthly.
-Each two-day meeting brings together executives with a specific role in their organizations: CEOs, Chief Development Officers, walk directors, and more.
+Turnkey's Convening of Thought Leaders events are invitation-only gatherings of nonprofit executives.
+Convenings are held throughout the year.
+Each two-day meeting brings together executives with a specific role in their organizations: CEOs, Chief Development Officers, Walk Directors, and more.

 A Convening is like the best part of a conference – the time you meet with colleagues.
 Except here, you get to skip the sessions.
 The facilitated format of the meetings allows participants to have frank conversations about their specific challenges and get feedback from their peers.
 As one attendee said, “The lack of formal presentations was wonderful and allowed for robust, meaningful, real-life conversations."

 Convenings are held at the Carter Hall estate in Virginia’s beautiful Shenandoah Valley.
 The estate includes a grand plantation house, great lawn, terraced gardens, and panoramic views of the Valley in all directions.